Research Centers and Institutes

-The ERI has a history of over forty years in vision research and has received over $50 million from external funding sources, mainly the National Eye Institute.
-Each year the Institute, in conjunction with the Center for Biomedical Sciences, awards competitive $3,500 Summer Vision Research Fellowships to O.U.
-Undergraduate students.
-In addition to conducting vision research here at O.U., the ERI is also formally associated with the Department of Ophthalmology at William Beaumont Hospital.
+The Eye Research Institute (ERI) has a history of over forty years in vision research and has received over $50 million from external funding sources, mainly the National Eye Institute.
+Each year the Institute, in conjunction with the Center for Biomedical Sciences, awards competitive $3,500 Summer Vision Research Fellowships to OU undergraduate students.
+In addition to conducting vision research here at OU, the ERI is also formally associated with the Department of Ophthalmology at William Beaumont Hospital.

 The Fastening and Joining Research Institute (FAJRI) at Oakland University is the only known facility of its kind in the world: an academic, nonprofit research facility dedicated solely to the fastening and joining of materials.
 This one-of-a-kind facility pursues fundamental and applied research to develop and disseminate new technologies in fastening and joining engineering.
 Through its research, FAJRI helps improve the safety and reliability of equipment, machinery and mechanical structures.
 The research conducted also significantly improves the mobility and combat readiness of military vehicles.
 On the civilian side, applications of FAJRI research benefit the automotive, aerospace, nuclear power, and transportation industries.